Core Concepts – Atomic Structure:

 Electron Shells: The region located on the outermost area of the atom only containing electrons.

-> Atomic Structure: How protons, neutrons, and electrons are arranged in an atom
+Atomic Structure: The arrangement of protons, neutrons, and electrons in an atom forms its atomic structure.

 If you have a genuine interest in the world of physics and wish to learn more about atoms and related topics, check out this list of recommended books!